mmunini99/NextCloudDeployment/ADVANCE/MODULE 1/ReadMeAdvanceProject1.md

 cd deploy_nextcloud
 ```

 Firstly, start one single node in Kubernets using *minikube*, with docker driver.
 There are other drivers, but I did not try with them, so please keep docker driver in this project.
-So, the user need to run the following command:
+So, the user need to run the following command (before activate Docker Desktop):
 ```bash
 minikube start --driver=docker
 ```